 - Introduce mythology: Use this time to evoke interest in mythology.
 Encourage your child to read about different cultures and their mythology.
 There are plenty of well-written books on Indian mythology, so make a visit to your neighborhood library

 - Visit friends: Every city now has a cosmopolitan environment and you are sure to have friends or neighbors from all parts of the country.
 Visit a friend from a different community to not just showcase to your child about various festivals from different communities or religions, but also to set an example of unity in diversity

-Festivals evoke nostalgia,and memories of childhood fun and frolic sweep us off our feet.
-It is natural that you wish to give your child the same wonderful memories of festivals and celebrations.
-Try to involve him indiverse celebrations, to help him become an open-minded individual, and build some memories, too.
+Festivals evoke nostalgia, and memories of childhood fun and frolic sweep us off our feet.
+It is natural that you wish to give your child the same wonderful memories of festivals and celebrations and root them back into the Indian culture and value system.
+Try to involve them in diverse celebrations, to help them become an open-minded individual, and build some memories too.

 | Sep 30, 2017